zohairajmal/Heapsort/README.md

 element.
 And, the fixing step (moving the element upwards again) would be a rare case.

 To Run: g++ -Wall -o heapsort heapsortb.cpp

+The original Heap Sort is faster than the floating implementation (Heapsortb).
+The Heapsort takes O(lg(n)) times to place elements into the right position however, in Heapsortb, it means more swaps done on the whole array & in most cases the roots and its two children nodes are not in the right position.
+Concluding, it appears to be slower than the original one.